sovrynn/ecdo/6-LITERATURE-MEDIA/0-sovrynn/README.md

 All necessary image, bibliography, and Latex files are in the folders.
 You just need to install all the necessary latex libraries.

+Requests for those who use my research paper transcripts:
+- Keep me as sole author (if you do not add more information)
+- Send me your translated .tex transcript so I can use it too (You can send it to junhobtc@proton.me)

 ## Graphics

 ![](img/overlaid.png)